Phoenix Wright: Ace Attorney – Spirit of Justice: Development

-The implementation of the new divination séance gameplay system was similar to that of the logic chess system in Ace Attorney Investigations 2.
+The implementation of the new divination séance gameplay system was similar to that of the Mind Chess system in Ace Attorney Investigations 2: Prosecutor's Gambit.
 It was created to show the events of a crime from the victim's point of view, and to have that character's feelings be potentially important evidence.
 Initially, the developers had considered using ghosts or puppet possession for this, but they were rejected due to being too creepy and "out there".
 The divination séance system was tweaked with improved hints in response to feedback from the Spirit of Justice demo at the Tokyo Game Show, where it was seen as being too difficult and taking too long to play.
 Other gameplay features being affected by fan feedback include the return of features from Dual Destinies that had been well-received, such as the backlog; adjustments to the difficulty, which had been perceived as low in Dual Destinies; and the hint system being possible to turn off.
 According to Eshiro and Yamazaki, character actions and movements were given a larger focus than in Dual Destinies, with Rayfa's dancing animation given as an example of this.
 Returning characters from Dual Destinies were given new 3D models to make sure that the quality was higher and consistent with those of new characters.
 Like the previous title, Spirit of Justice features fully voiced anime cutscenes, this time animated by A-1 Pictures, who also produced the Ace Attorney anime series.